The Science of Anger: How Your Brain Hijacks You (and How to Take Back Control)

 If someone can make you angry, they can control you.

-But those who regulate their anger…who pause, breathe, let the storm pass…become untouchable.
+But those who regulate their anger…who pause, breathe, and let that storm of fire and anger pass…become untouchable.

-It says: you cannot make me dance to your fire.
+It says: you cannot make me dance to your flame.

 Practical Tools to Break the Hijack